When did TV become the devil?

 These pumpkin chocolate chip squares are a classic recipe with just the right amount of spice and chocolate.
 They have a moist cake-like texture and MUST be eaten with a glass of cold milk.

-Preheat oven to 350 degrees.
-Line bottom and sides of a 9-by-13-inch baking pan with foil, leaving an overhang on all sides.
-Spray with cooking spray.
+- Preheat oven to 350 degrees and line the bottom and sides of a 9-by-13-inch baking pan with foil, leaving an overhang on all sides.
 In a medium bowl, whisk together flour, pie spice, baking soda, and salt; set aside.

-With an electric mixer, cream butter and sugar on medium-high speed until smooth; beat in egg and vanilla until combined.
+- In a large bowl, cream the butter and sugar on medium-high speed until smooth with a mixer; beat in egg and vanilla until combined.
 Beat in pumpkin puree.
-The mixture might look scary at this point.
-No worries.
 Reduce speed to low, and mix in dry ingredients until just combined.
 Fold in chocolate chips.

-Spread batter evenly in prepared pan.
-Bake until edges begin to pull away from sides of pan and a toothpick inserted in center comes out with just a few moist crumbs attached, 28 to 35 minutes.
-Mine were done right at 30 minutes and I even think I’ll cook them for a shorter time next time.
+- Spread batter evenly in prepared pan.
+Bake until edges begin to pull away from sides of pan and a toothpick inserted in center comes out with just a few moist crumbs attached, 35 to 40 minutes.
 Cool completely in pan.

-Lift cake from pan (using foil as an aid).
-Peel off foil, and use a serrated knife to cut into 24 squares.
+- Lift cake from pan, peel off foil, and use a serrated knife to cut into 24 squares.